Yogurt Plus

 Instructions

-• Place the milk in a saucepan and gently heat to 100°F. Once the temperature is reached, remove from heat and whisk in 1 package of the yogurt starter.
+• Place the milk in a saucepan and gently pre-heat to 100-110° F. Once the temperature is reached, remove from heat and whisk in 1 package of the yogurt starter.
 This spreads the good bacteria throughout the milk.

-• Place milk in yogurt jar or jars without lids and incubate in your yogurt maker for 6-8 hours at 100 to 110°F. I do mine at 110°F and it takes 6 hours.
-If you use cooler temps like 100°F it can take up to 8 hours.
-If it is too warm, all the good bacteria will die, so a consistent, luke-warm temperature is paradise for all the good bacteria and promotes their growth.
+• Place milk in yogurt jar or jars without lids and incubate in your yogurt maker for 6-8 hours at 110°F. If it's still not set let it go another 2-3 hours.
 You'll know it's done when you see a thick curd.
+See note*

 • Place the jars in the fridge to cool and set.
-Cool the yogurt in the refrigerator for a couple of hours.
+Cool the yogurt in the refrigerator for at least six hours.
 As the yogurt cools, it will get even thicker!

 Reculturing

-• To make a new batch, repeat these instructions except use 2 tablespoons of your finished yogurt as your starter culture (instead of a packet).
-Don't use more than two tablespoons (per quart) as bacteria don't like to be crowded and they need room to spread out and grow.
+• To make a new batch, repeat these instructions except use 2 tablespoons to 1/4 cup of your finished yogurt as your starter culture (instead of a packet).

 Notes